DIPlib/diplib/src/documentation/styleguide.md

 When contributing to *DIPlib*, please follow the style and layout of other files.
 Specifically:

+## Programming style:

+- Everything should be declared within the `dip` namespace, or a sub-namespace.
+The exception is functionality that interfaces *DIPlib* with other libraries or software, which should be defined in their own namespaces (e.g. the `dml` namespace for the *DIPlib*--*MATLAB* interface).

+- All functions local to a translation unit must be declared `static` to prevent name space pollution.
+This also prevents them for being exported out of the library.

+- Prefer using `using` over `typedef`.

+- Use `struct` for classes without any private members.

+## Naming conventions:

 - Use camel case for variable, function and class names.
 Variable names start with a lowercase letter, function and class names start with an uppercase letter.
 Don't use underscores except for in a few special cases.
 Private class member variables